Exabyte-io/documentation/docs/rest-api/query-structure.md

 `query` parameter is a JSON object following Mongo Query[^2] format.
 It is passed inside URL and must be encoded.
 URLs can only be sent over the Internet using the ASCII character-set.
 URL encoding replaces unsafe ASCII characters with a "%" followed by two hexadecimal digits.
 URLs cannot contain spaces.
 URL encoding normally replaces a space with a plus (+) sign or with %20.
 Please see HTML URL Encoding Reference[^3] for more information.
 The following example lists the materials with formula equal to SiGe (`query={"formula": "SiGe"}`).

-An example way of listing materials with "SiGe" chemical formula is given below:
+An example way of listing materials with "SiGe" chemical formula is given below.
 ```bash
 curl -X GET https://platform.exabyte.io/api/2018-10-01/materials?query=%7B%22formula%22%3A+%22SiGe%22%7D \
     -H "X-Account-Id: fbdpsNf4oHiX79vMJ" \